 Other Dog Diseases:

 If possible, all dogs should also be vaccinated for distemper and parvovirus, which are severe diseases of dogs, but not transmissible to people.
-If you want to protect your dog against these diseases, call Page Burt or John Hickes at Phone: (867) 645-2650 in Rankin Inlet for information regarding vaccines.
+If you want to protect your dog against these diseases or information, contact Page Burt, or John Hickes (867) 645-2650 (Rankin Inlet) information on Vaccines.

-All puppies are likely infected with roundworms and should be de-wormed at about 6 to 13 weeks.
-If you feed raw fish to your dog, it likely will become infected by tapeworms and will need de-worming twice a year.
-Page Burt and John Hickes can provide information on this as well.
+All puppies are likely infected with roundworms and should be dewormed at about 6 to 13 weeks.
+If you feed raw fish to your dog, it likely will become infected by tapeworms, and will need deworming twice a year.
+Page Burt, or John Hickes can provide information on this as well.